 Peg Flandreau West

 PBI is committed to establishing and maintaining a consistent professional training and development framework.
-This framework is to support individuals, groups, agencies and organisations with appropriate and unrestricted standing* who are applying aspects or the entirety of The Protective Behaviours Empowerment Program to achieve a level of competencies and certification that meets PBI Standards.
+This framework is to support individuals, groups, agencies and organisations with appropriate and unrestricted standing* who are applying aspects or the entirety of The Universal Protective Behaviours Empowerment Program.

 *definition of appropriate and unrestricted standing: